Strategic Misalignment Has Symptoms Before It Has Consequences.

 The StrategicOS™ Strategy-to-Execution Translation Unit

-It is the operating layer leadership uses when urgent work cannot wait for headcount, approvals, or internal capacity to catch up.
+Leaders can quickly activate additional resources when urgent work cannot wait for headcount, approvals, or internal capacity to catch up.

 The unit steps in to translate strategic intent into clear priorities, coordinated workstreams, usable language, and execution direction across product, marketing, sales, vendors, and internal teams.